Govhar Bakhshaliyeva

 Govhar Bakhshaliyeva (born November 1954 in Baku) is an Azerbaijani academic and politician.
-She is the director of the Institute of Oriental Studies of the Russian Academy of Sciences.
+She is the director of the Institute of Oriental Studies of the Azerbaijan National Academy of Sciences.

 Academic background and career

 After finishing high school in 1972, Bakhshaliyeva entered the Arabic branch of the Oriental Studies faculty of Azerbaijan State University (ASU).
-In 1977, she graduated from ASU with an honours degree and was employed at the Institute of Oriental Studies of the Russian Academy of Sciences, where she held positions of senior laboratory assistant, junior research officer, and chief of the Arabian Philology department.
+In 1977, she graduated from ASU with an honours degree and was employed at the Institute of Oriental Studies of the Azerbaijan National Academy of Sciences, where she held positions of senior laboratory assistant, junior research officer, and chief of the Arabian Philology department.

 Since 1993, Bakhshaliyeva has held the position of deputy director on science of the Institute of Oriental Studies, and since 1997 she has been working as the Institute's director.
 She is an Academician of the International Academy of Sciences, and is an expert in the field of classic and modern Arabic literature, Arab-speaking Azerbaijan literature, comparative literary criticism, literary communications and source study.